 So the carbon tax alternatives are initially cheaper, but they have higher legislative costs as governments manage decarbonisation, legislating year after year to keep up with economic and technological developments and unforeseen issues.
 The longer it lasts, the more likely it is that the carbon allowance policy turns out cheaper.

-Appendix 1: Also Known As
+Appendix 1: Previously Known As

-The system's original name “Total Carbon Rationing” contains the word “Total” because every product or service that is bought and sold is subject to the system: every vendor, every merchant, every shopkeeper, every business person who sells anything must put the carbon price on their product or service next to the usual price, even if it is truly a zero emissions product.
+For the benefit of search engines, the system’s original name “Total Carbon Rationing” contains the word “Total” because every product or service that is bought and sold is subject to the system: every vendor, every merchant, every shopkeeper, every business person who sells anything must put the carbon price on their product or service next to the usual price, even if it is truly a zero emissions product.

 It was later given the title “Universal Carbon Credits”.

 For simplicity’s sake, imagine that the UK has implemented the policy unilaterally.
-The UK carbon authority will then work in tandem with the customs authorities to impose the carbon token price on all goods and services coming in from other countries.
+The UK carbon bank will then work in tandem with the customs authorities to impose the carbon token price on all goods and services coming in from other countries.
 Now say you want to buy a television, for instance.
 How do the carbon tokens fit into the commercial process?

-- The UK carbon authority has allocated all citizens an equal amount of carbon tokens, reflecting absolute tonnes and kilos of carbon.
+- The UK carbon bank has allocated all citizens an equal amount of carbon tokens, reflecting absolute tonnes and kilos of carbon.
 When you choose a TV in a retail outlet, the price tag will show both the price in sterling and the price in tokens, and in all the preceding business transactions leading to the TV arriving in the shop, there will have been these joint costs – money and tokens.

 - The TV is made from component parts, some originating in the UK, others from abroad.
 The plastic casing, in this example, was made in the UK so already has incurred a carbon cost which the case-maker will need to recoup when the TV manufacturer buys it.
 Making the case used a lot of energy and requires plastic, so the case manufacturer worked out the carbon cost in tokens by adding (a) the tokens paid to the energy provider, and (b) the tokens paid for the petrochemicals to make the plastic.

 - The energy provider might be using gas or coal, wind or nuclear, but let’s say it’s North Sea gas from BP, so the energy provider had to pay BP the tokens per tonne of gas bought.
-BP is one end of this production chain, and will be paying the UK carbon authority carbon tokens representing a tonne of carbon for every tonne of carbon in the gas it pumps out of the North Sea.
+BP is one end of this production chain, and will be paying the UK carbon bank carbon tokens representing a tonne of carbon for every tonne of carbon in the gas it pumps out of the North Sea.

 - Other components of this TV have been imported from outside the UK, from countries not yet in the system – the flat screen, for example, has come from China.
 The UK customs officer has an estimate of how much carbon was emitted in the making of the flat screen, and levies this amount at the border.
 Delivery to the TV manufacturer only occurs on payment of the required tokens to the UK customs authority.